 Firearms Law: Guidance to the Police 2002 – The Home Office

+This isn’t a requirement but we think it makes good common sense to have public liability cover.
 Insurance whilst shooting is not compulsory, but it is common sense to have public liability cover.
-Many shooting organisations offer insurance as part of their membership benefits.
+Many shooting organisations, including BASC, offer insurance as part of their membership benefits.

-Any UK resident can apply to the police for a firearm certificate.
-This covers rifles and shotguns with magazines which hold more than 2 cartridges.
+Again, if you are a UK resident you apply to the police for this.
+A firearms certificate covers rifles and shotguns with magazines which hold more than 2 cartridges.
+Application and referee forms can be obtained from police stations or the forms can be filled in online and printed.

 Applicants must give a good reason for every firearm they wish to acquire.
 The police will want evidence you have permission to shoot on land.
 There is no legal requirement to provide written permission, but this may speed up the process if you can.

-You must supply the names of two referees, who must be resident in the UK, not members of your immediate family, who are of good character and who have known you for at least two years.
+You must supply the names of two referees, who must be resident in the UK (they cannot be members of your immediate family) who are of good character and who have known you for at least two years.

 There is no legal requirement to pass any test or undertake any training prior to the grant of a firearm certificate.